Road Trips

 Day 3: West Virginia to Ohio

 From here, the journey will be mainly through forests and hills.
 You will experience the quiet mountain roads along with small towns.
+The drive is going to take 4h 41m for 287 mi.

 Day 4–5: Ohio to Kansas